 The Draft Overseas Listing Provisions and the Draft Filing Measures propose to establish a new filing-based regime to regulate overseas offerings and listings by domestic companies.
 According to the Draft Overseas Listing Provisions and the Draft Filing Measures, an overseas offering and listing by a domestic company, whether directly or indirectly, must be filed with the CSRC.
 Specifically, the examination and determination of an indirect offering and listing will be conducted on a substance-over-form basis, and an offering and listing will be considered as an indirect overseas offering and listing by a domestic company if the issuer meets the following conditions: (i) the operating income, gross profit, total assets, or net assets of the domestic company in the most recent fiscal year was over 50% of the relevant line item in the issuer's audited consolidated financial statement for that year, and (ii) senior management personnel responsible for business operations and management are mostly PRC citizens or are ordinarily resident in China, and the main place of business is in China.
 According to the Draft Filing Measures, the issuer or its affiliated domestic company, as the case may be, must file with the CSRC for its initial public offering, follow-on offerings, and other equivalent offering activities.
-Particularly, the issuer must submit the filing with respect to its initial public offering and listing within three business days after its initial filing of the listing application, and submit the filing with respect to its follow-on offerings within three business days after ompletion of the follow-on offerings.
-Failure to comply with the filing requirements may result in fines to the relevant domestic companies, suspension of their businesses, revocation of their business licenses and operation permits, and fines on the controlling shareholder and other responsible persons.
-The Draft Overseas Listing Provisions also sets forth certain regulatory red lines for overseas offerings and listings by domestic e uncertainties exist with respect to their enactment timetable and final content.
+Particularly, the issuer must submit the filing with respect to its follow-on offerings within three business days after its initial filing of the listing application, and submit the filing with respect to its other relevant domestic companies, suspension of their businesses, revocation of their business licenses and operation permits, and fines on the controlling shareholder and other responsible persons.
+The Draft Overseas Listing Provisions also sets forth certain regulatory red lines for overseas offerings and listing to Overseas Listing and M&A."

+As of the date of this annual report, the Draft Overseas Listing Provisions and the Draft Filing Measures were released for public comment only.
+There are uncertainties as to whether the Draft Overseas Listing Provisions and the Draft Filing Measures would be further amended, revised, or updated.
+Substantial uncertainties exist with respect to their enactment timetable and final content.
 As the CSRC may formulate and publish guidelines for filings in the future, the Draft Filing Measures does not provide for detailed requirements of the substance and form of the filing documents.
 In a Q&A released on its official website, a CSRC official indicated that the proposed new filing requirement will start with new companies and the existing companies seeking to carry out activities such as follow-on financing.
 With respect to other existing companies, the regulator will grant adequate transition period and apply separate arrangements.
 The Q&A also addressed the contractual arrangements and pointed out that if relevant domestic laws and regulations have been observed, companies with compliant VIE structure may seek overseas listing after completion of the CSRC filings.
 Nevertheless, it does not specify what qualify as compliant VIE structures and what relevant domestic laws and regulations are required to be complied with.
 Given the substantial uncertainties surrounding the latest CSRC filing requirements at this stage, we cannot assure you that we will be able to complete the filings and fully comply with the relevant new rules on a timely basis, if at all.